 - Don't rush.
 Except in emergencies, the student should feel free to accept, consider, or refuse the referral.

 - Avoid criticizing or sounding judgmental.

-- If the student resists help and you remain uncomfortable with the situation, contact The Haven at Drexel or the Counseling Center to discuss your concerns.
+- If the student resists help and you remain uncomfortable with the situation, contact the Counseling Center to discuss your concerns with a counselor.

 - If the student is open to referrals, you can provide them with contact information for the Counseling Center: 215.895.1415 or email@example.com.

 Please see the Parent and Family Information tab for more helpful information.